flyx/gps-osx/README.md

     ./patch-and-build.sh

 This will patch the GPS sources and afterwards use `jhbuild` (GNOME build utility) to build GPS.
+Two patches are being applied here:

-The patches to gps are mostly cosmetic; compilation is configured to break on style errors and warnings, and there are some of these in the released GPS sources, so we need to fix them before compiling.
+ * `gps-remove-compile-errors.patch` is  mostly cosmetic; compilation is configured to break on style errors and warnings, and there are some of these in the released GPS sources, so we need to fix them before compiling.
+ * `gps-osx-command-key-shortcuts.patch` enables the usage of the command key `⌘`, as commonly used in OSX, as keyboard shortcut.
+This patch is not really platform-specific; it would simply do the same thing with the meta key on linux or the Windows key on Windows - but on those systems, this modifier is usually not used by applications.

 If you compile a second time, you don't need to patch the sources again.
 Simply do: